Flowing Wells Irrigation District

 Contaminants are any physical, chemical, biological, or radiological substance or matter in water.
 Contaminants that may be present in source water include:

-from sewage treatment plants, septic systems, agricultural livestock
+Microbial Contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

-petroleum production, gas stations, urban storm water runoff, and
+industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

 Vulnerable Population